 Oh, that was a long introduction.

 Let’s see the actual list, shall we?

-Business, Finance & General Marketing Webistes/Blogs That Accept Guest Posts and Contributions
+Business, Finance & General Marketing Websites/Blogs That Accept Guest Posts and Contributions

-Are you a passionate entrepreneur or a small business owner who wants to earn some attention with guest blogging?
+Are you a passionate entrepreneur or small business owner who wants to earn some attention via guest blogging?
 If so, this list is exactly for you.
-Not only you can gain an immense amount of knowledge from these sites, but can also contribute your expertise.
+Not only you can gain an immense amount of knowledge from these sites, but can also contribute by sharing your knowledge.

 Digital Marketing, Social Media, SEO & Content Marketing Websites/Blogs That Accept Guest Posts and Contributions

 This list is more for those who have an in-depth knowledge and experience in either digital marketing, social media, content marketing, search engine optimisation (SEO) or search engine marketing (SEM).
-The vast majority of these websites/blogs cover all of the digital marketing, some may be more inclined towards technical SEO while others on advanced content marketing.
+The vast majority of these websites/blogs cover all aspects of digital marketing, some are more inclined towards technical SEO while others focus on advanced content marketing.
 So, make sure you check the content of each website before pitching or applying to contribute.

 Again, I would not recommend jumping onto sites like Search Engine Land, Hubspot or Adweek until you get covered by less demanding ones.

 Blogging, Lifestyle & How-To Websites/Blogs That Accept Guest Posts and Contributions